Last Updated on

 4. Don’t trust Google Maps Time Estimates

 When picturing Lisbon, imagine the steep climbs of San Francisco.
 Triple the number of hills and descents, and add slippery tiles to the street.
 If you make reservations or are trying to reach a sight before it closes, do not rely on Google Maps to give you an accurate estimated time of arrival.
 Whether it is by foot or by car, Google will always underestimate the time it takes to get from one place to another.
 With the narrow one way streets, the steep grades of ascent, and those darn white tiles, consider adding 10-15 minutes onto any duration of travel.
+By heeding this, you will be on time and courteous for any tours, reservations, or appointments.
+Of all tips for visiting Lisbon, this fact will be the most important for any timed activities.

 5. Listen for Trolley Bells